 Professor of Law: Employment Discrimination Law

-Assistant Professor of law: Immigration Enforcement, Immigration Law & Policy, Immigrants in the Workplace
+Professor of Law: Immigration Enforcement, Immigration Law & Policy, Immigrants in the Workplace

 Chancellor’s Professor of Law: Negotiation